Audrey Jolly Therapy

 Cell: 647 270-1976 www.audreyjollytherapy.com

 We are fortunate to be hosted by Red Lodge this summer.
 It is a 7-minute drive from The Bird Tree Studio and retreat space.
-It’s situated on Lake Manitou and has one of the best chefs on the island cooking for the guests.
+It’s situated on Lake Manitou and has one of the island's best chefs cooking for the guests.
 It offers excellent swimming and is close to The Cup & Saucer Trail & Bridal Veil Falls for some of the best hiking and sightseeing on the island.
 Arrival at the lodge is on Thurs, July 10th, after 3 pm.
 There will be time to settle in, have dinner and gather for introductions and our opening session.
 Friday to Sunday will include sessions from 9:30 am to 1 pm daily and evening sessions from 7 pm to 9 pm.
-Afternoons are open to work on suggested creative activities, exploring the island or having a nap.
+Afternoons are open to working on suggested creative activities, exploring the island, or taking a nap.
 I will send out some questions to reflect on before your arrival.
 (If you don’t get to these, that’s OK too.)
 Monday morning will be a brief closure following breakfast before departure.

 BIO: